Strata Florida Abbey: Foundation

-The Monastery was founded in 1164 by the Cambro-Norman Knight Robert FitzStephen (c 1123—1183).
+The Monastery was founded in 1164 by the Cambro-Norman Knight Robert FitzStephen (c 1123–1183).
 In the 12th century, Cistercian monks from Whitland Abbey, Narberth, Carmarthenshire started to construct a religious settlement on the banks of the Afon Fflur (from which the present Abbey takes its name), a short distance from the present site.
 This was at a time of fast expansion of the Cistercian order.
 The site of this first settlement is known as Hen Fynachlog (the Old Monastery).

 Around 1164 the Abbey of Strata Florida was founded through the patronage of Rhys ap Gruffydd.
 In 1184, a further charter was issued by Lord Rhys, reaffirming Strata Florida as a monastery under the patronage of Deheubarth, a principality of South Wales.
 Several descendants of the Lord Rhys have been buried at this Abbey, including 11 princes of the Welsh royal house of Dinefwr of Deheubarth during the 12th and 13th centuries Notable burials include Prince Gruffydd ap Rhys II and poet Dafydd ap Gwilym.

 The church was consecrated in 1201.

 Medieval period

+The patent rolls for the reign of King John record that he ordered Falkes de Bréauté to destroy the abbey.
+The abbey paid a fine of 700 marks to avert the destruction.

 Strata Florida became an important and powerful religious centre.
 Around 1238, Prince Llywelyn ap Iorwerth held a council at Strata Florida.
 It was here that he made the other Welsh leaders acknowledge his son Dafydd as his rightful successor.
 Strata Florida controlled many farms throughout Wales; these "granges" provided the monastery with food and income.
 The most important primary historical source for early Welsh history, the Brut y Tywysogion, was compiled at Strata Florida.

 In 1401, during the early years of Owain Glyndŵr's rebellion, Strata Florida Abbey was taken by King Henry IV and his son.
 The monks were deemed to be sympathetic to Glyndŵr, so they were evicted from the monastery, which was plundered.
 Henry IV turned the religious buildings into a military base as he planned to capture or defeat any Welsh rebel forces active in the area.
 By 1402 the Earl of Worcester held the Abbey for the English Crown with a garrison of several hundred men-at-arms, archers and foot soldiers.
 It continued to be used as a military base for further campaigns against the Welsh rebels in 1407 and 1415.

 The monastic site was returned to the Cistercians with the end of the Glyndŵr rebellion.